ioBanker/docs.bitshares.build/LP-inv.md

 ## How does a Liquidity Pool work?

-Providing a trustless smart contract, which always holds an equal amount of both assets.
+Providing a trustless smart contract, which always holds an equal value in both assets.

 Adding funds to the pool, creates new pool-tokens.
 Those pool-tokens can later be used to withdraw funds again.